znsio/teswiz/README.md

 Sample command:

     APP_PATH=~/Downloads/MyLatestApp.apk PLATFORM=android ./gradlew run

+## Rich Reports using cucumber-reporting
+teswiz creates rich reports for offline consuption using cucumber-reporting (https://github.com/damianszczepanik/cucumber-reporting)

+These reports will be available in the following directory:

+  `LOG_DIR/mm-dd-yyyy/hh-mm-ss/richReports/cucumber-html-reports/overview-features.html`

+Example:

+  `~/teswiz/target/08-17-2022/17-36-02/richReports/cucumber-html-reports/overview-features.html`

+### Feature coverage
+cucumber-reports has the ability to show tag statistics.
+This is very helpful to understand feature coverage from your automated tests.

+Read more about this feature here: https://github.com/damianszczepanik/cucumber-reporting/blob/master/.README/tag-overview.png

+You can find that report here:

+  `~/teswiz/target/08-17-2022/17-36-02/richReports/cucumber-html-reports/overview-tags.html`

+To exclude any tag(s) to be added in the rich reports, add the following line in your RunTestCukes.java

+  `System.setProperty(TEST_CONTEXT.TAGS_TO_EXCLUDE_FROM_CUCUMBER_REPORT, "@web,@android");`

 ## Configuration parameters
 The config.properties file has the following properties.
 Highlighting the defaults, and options for each here.